What to pack for Barcelona in September

 Things to do in Barcelona in September

 September is an amazing time to visit and explore Barcelona, considering the weather and temperature.
-In September, the extreme summer heat has passed and locals are back at work or school, meaning fewer crowds on the streets of Barcelona.
+In September, the extreme summer heat has passed, and locals are back at work or school, meaning fewer crowds on the streets of Barcelona.

 September is also ‘sort of’ an off-season, and when searching for flights from North America, you will most likely find affordable flights and accommodation.